Mercury Web Templates

 Self Service

 This option is for UF clients who have their own development support and will not need support from UFIT Web Services.
+When downloading the WordPress template, please unzip the folder to access the Readme file before attempting to install.

 Note: Users need to be connected to the campus network, either on campus or via VPN, in order to access the pages for the linked assets.
 To be able to download these assets, users must have an active GatorLink and password.